 How To Tell If You Are Wibu

 If you’re not sure if you’re acting like a wibu or not there are a few things to look out for.
-It’s doesn’t have to be a bad thing but weeaboos are known for being over the top, practically denouncing their own culture, and preferring everything Japanese.
+It doesn’t have to be a bad thing but weeaboos are known for being over the top, practically denouncing their own culture, and preferring everything Japanese.
 But let’s see what are the traits of a dedicated weeaboo.

 Wibus are thought to have a widely misrepresented idea of what Japan is like.
 The version of Japan that’s shown in anime is overly dramatized and produced for mass consumption.
 By taking the time to learn about how the real history of Japan is different you will gain a much deeper appreciation for this wonderful country.